Financial-Times/dotcom-page-kit/architecture.md

 The initial set of packages provided by Page Kit should cover all of the necessary parts required by apps switching from the existing front-end platform.
 The team have been careful to try and balance the burden of migration against pushing our technology stack forward and we have tended to favour choices which make migration simpler.

-A small number of deprecated features being used in our apps today are now incompatible with modern web tools.
+However, a small number of deprecated features being used in our apps today are now incompatible with modern web tools.
 Where this applies, removing the deprecated features will be a part of the app migration.

-Our previous front-end platform centralised several app-specific features.
-Because Page Kit packages are intended to cover the majority use case these have not been included and will need to be refactored as part of the app migration.
+Our previous front-end platform ended up centralising many app-specific features.
+Because Page Kit packages are intended to cover only the majority use cases these have not been included and will need to be refactored back into apps as part of the migration.

 ### Sustainability and comprehension

 All codebases will at some time be placed into maintenance mode without any developers actively working on them, including this one.
 Broadly, most decisions - such as [the decision to create many small packages](docs/design-decisions/many-small-packages.md) - have been made with the intention of reducing the cognitive load required to "get in and get out" of the codebase in future.

-Keeping packages focused provides opportunities to design APIs and to write documentation and tests at a more easily consumable level.
+For example, by keeping packages small provides opportunities to design APIs and to write documentation and tests at a more easily consumable level.

-Some packages are really very small but have been abstracted in order to increase the visibility and accessibility of important information.
+We have applied this rule rigorously, we have created some really very small packages but we have done so to increase the visibility and accessibility of important information.

 ### Package scope and naming